 How Much Does Study Abroad Cost

-The cost of a semester abroad can vary wildly and is subject to a number of factors, including geographical location, field of study, and institution where you’ll be studying.
+The cost of a semester abroad can vary wildly and is subject to a number of factors, including geographical location, the field of study, and the institution where you’ll be studying.
 A program in India, for instance, may cost far less than a semester in London if you’re leaving from the United States.